fajardgb/jsPsych-FreemanLab/README.md

 ```

 # Online vs. Local (+ fMRI)
-Need to add instructions on how to make things online (way we are doing it rn) versus hosting the experiments locally (for fMRI sessions)
+We need to add instructions on how to run experiments locally (e.g. for fMRI sessions) or hosting experiments online.

-I think the only thing needed to change is how files are saved - have to make sure they are saved locally.

 Also, for fMRI, need to add 'waiting for scanner' page before each run, fixation, make text bigger, anything else?
+- Trigger = '5'

+3 types:
+- local (debugging)
+- local fMRI
+- online

 # Projects
 Ordered roughly by difficulty

 ## Survey: Demographics
 See [template](https://github.com/fajardgb/jsPsych-FreemanLab/blob/main/demographics.js)!

-Things that need change:
-1. ~~Make this script be able to be integrated into the end of **ALL** scripts.~~

 Completed!